Ed Robertson: Early and personal life

 Robertson's brother Doug died after crashing his motorcycle in June 1993.
 The experience affected Ed, which came through in his songwriting.
 The song "Am I The Only One?" from the 1994 Barenaked Ladies album Maybe You Should Drive, which he had been writing about his then-future wife, ended up being about the loss of his brother; the song "Leave" from 1998's Stunt is about the image of his brother haunting him in hotel rooms while on tour; and the song "Tonight is the Night I Fell Asleep at the Wheel" from 2000's Maroon was based on Robertson's curiosity about what his brother was thinking about in his last moments.
-His mother died on December 13, 2008 at age 72, and his father died on June 10, 2011 at the age of 76.
-Robertson wrote the song "Moonstone" about his mother passing away.
+His mother died on December 13, 2008, at age 72, and his father died on June 10, 2011, at the age of 76.
+Robertson wrote the song "Moonstone" about his mother dying.
 It was recorded during the All in Good Time sessions, and although it was not included in the basic album, it was released as a bonus track.